semiprime/pygenda/docs/known_issues.md

 * In the Entry Properties dialog, some properties are missing (attendees), and dates aren't localised

+* In untranslated languages, there can be some awkward mixing of languages of fixed and generated content (e.g. "2. to last Sonntag of month")

 * In code, various places marked with '!!' indicating known bugs or temporary/placeholder implementations.